cassandra-hui/GitHub-Workshop/Practice/5_website.md

-# Forking, Cloning, and Creating a GitHub Pages Site
+# Cloning and Creating a GitHub Pages Site

-## Step 1: Fork the Repository
+## Step 1: Cloning the Repository

 1. Go to the following repository: [Cassandra's GitHub Workshop](https://github.com/cassandra-hui/GitHub-Workshop.git).
-2. In the top-right corner, click the **Fork** button.
-This will create a copy of the repository in your own GitHub account.

-## Step 2: Clone Your Forked Repository to Your Computer

-1. Open **GitHub Desktop**.
-2. Click on your current Repositoy (top left) > **Add** > **Clone Repository...**.
-3. Select the repository you just forked from the list of repositories available to you.
-If it is still not showing navigate to the respository you just created under your username and click **Code** > **Open in GitHub Desktop**.
-4. Choose a local directory where you'd like to store the repository, and click **Clone**.
-5. Select the **Use for my own purposes** option.
+2. Click the **Code** button (green button) you can copy the repository URL under the HTTPS option and manually enter it or click on **Open with GitHub Desktop**.
+3. Check the **Local Path** location is where you want the new file to be located.
+4. Click **Clone**.

+You now have a local copy of the workshop's repository.

-## Step 3: Create Your GitHub Pages Repository
+## Step 2: Create Your GitHub Pages Repository

 1. Go to your GitHub profile and click the **+** button in the top-right corner, then select **New repository**.
 2. Name the repository as **username.github.io**, replacing "username" with your GitHub username (e.g., `johnDoe.github.io`).
+You must use your GitHub profiles's username.
 3. Set the repository to **Public** and click **Create repository**.
-4. Clone this new repository to your local machine using **GitHub Desktop** the same way you did in Step 2.
+4. Clone this new repository to your local machine using **GitHub Desktop** the same way you did in Step 1.

-## Step 4: Edit README.md
+## Step 3: Initialize the Respositry by Adding a README.md

 1. Open the `README_Template.md` from the forked **GitHub Workshop** folder.
-2. Copy the tempate and add the content to your `README.md` file in your **username.github.io** folder.
+2. Copy the tempate and add the content to a `README.md` file in your **username.github.io** folder.
+3. Make your first **Commit**.
-3. Edit the `README.md` to fit your page.
+4. Optional: Edit the `README.md` to fit your page.
+You can always do this later.
+Keep this template for future repositories you create.

-## Step 5: Copy the Website Template
+## Step 4: Copy the Website Template

 1. On your computer, open the cloned folder for the GitHub Pages repository (`username.github.io`).
 2. In another window, open the folder for the cloned **GitHub-Workshop** repository.
 3. Navigate to the **Templates/Website Template** folder in the **GitHub-Workshop** repository.
 4. Copy all the files (e.g., `index.html`, `about.html`, `style.css`, `script.js`, images) from the **Website Template** folder.
-5. Paste these files and images folder into the cloned folder for your GitHub Pages repository.
+5. Paste these files into the cloned folder for your GitHub Pages repository.

-## Step 6: Edit the Website Template
+## Step 5: Edit the Website Template

 Now you’ll edit the template to personalize your website.